we-make-websites/wmw-coding-guidelines/html-vue-template/README.md

 >
 ```

-* When an element has more than one attribute they should be stacked on newlines
+* When an element has more than one attribute then each attribute should be on its own line
-* They should follow this order:
+* Attributes should follow this order:
   * `is`
   * `v-for`
   * `v-if` / `v-else-if` / `v-else`